 4. Purple Sweet Potato

 Have you ever tried sweet potato and liked it?
 Then you should try some purple KitKat with sweet potato taste.
-This flavor is limitedly sold in Kyushu and Okinawa.
+This flavor is limitedly sold in the Kyushu Region and Okinawa Prefecture.
 It is incredibly sweet, if you don’t have a sweet tooth then I wouldn’t recommend “purple sweet potato KitKat” but that doesn’t mean it isn’t delicious.

 Can you ever think of a combination between a red bean and chocolate together as one?
 Red bean paste itself is sweet and is delicious on a steamed bun or on a sandwich.
 But never have I thought of mixing chocolate with red bean before, even so, this is a flavor you should give a try.
 The product is limitedly sold in Tokai and Hokuriku regions, including Nagoya.